8 September 2023

 If you feel that something hasn’t gone right, don’t pretend it didn’t happen – discuss it with your line manager or a more experienced colleague.

 NEVER be afraid to ask questions.

-Anything you don’t understand, anything you need - ask.
-It’ll help in the short and long run.
+Anything you don’t understand, anything you need – ask.

 Get to know your colleagues, and let them get to know you